moovfinancial/slack-integration/README.md

 # Moov for Slack

+This Slack integration is a Moov OSS project allowing you to listen for and observe monetary transfers as they happen.
+Being able to observe updates on monetary transfers real-time helps with monitoring, transparency, and fraud prevention.
+The application routes transfer events to a Slack channel.

+Once you've configured the project to run on your server and connect to your chosen Slack channel, it will listen for webhook events related to transfers.
+When a transfer has been created or completed, it will post a message to the predetermined Slack channel

-A sample application that routes Moov transfer events to a Slack channel.
-You can configure and deploy Moov for Slack to see it in action, and then fork the repository to customize it for your organization's needs.
+You can set up and deploy Moov for Slack to see it in action, and then fork the repository to customize it for your organization's needs.

 ![Moov for Slack notifications](https://user-images.githubusercontent.com/574793/135163070-fdd5ad49-7a85-4a7e-8f9d-8dc8ee263702.png)